Alternative Winter Break Trips

 The one month I spent in South Africa wasn’t nearly enough time!
 The Surf Outreach program was fun and relaxed, which meant that you really got to know the kids, because they were always just so happy to be there!
 You meet so many like-minded people from all of these far off places and you do pretty much everything with them so you all end up like one big family!
 I definitely recommend going to South Africa, it’ a beautiful country with beautiful people and when you volunteer you really get to live like a local.
 I’m missing it so much!
 Brianna Hollis

-Want to find out where else you can take winter break trips with IVHQ?
+Want to find out where else you can take a 2017 winter break trip with IVHQ?
 Continue exploring our volunteer programs in 35+ destinations here, or take this quiz to find which volunteer winter break volunteer programs you’re best suited to!

 Latest Blog Posts

 Volunteer vacations add purpose to your travel holidays.
 Find out the best volunteer vacations for families, volunteer vacations for singles and the perfect volunteer vacations for seniors…

 Looking for eco volunteer travel opportunities?
 Discover the most affordable and trusted programs here…

 We take on the challenge of answering the top 10 questions asked by IVHQ volunteers in Morocco, in under 5 minutes!
 Watch now …